cbor2

 saveOriginal?: boolean

-Save the original bytes associated with every object as a property of that object.
+Save the original bytes associated with every object as a property of that object for exact round-tripping.
 Use getEncoded(obj) to retrieve the associated bytes.
 If you need the original encoded form of primitive items such as numbers and strings, set boxed: true as well.

 If non-null, keys being decoded MUST be in this order.
 Note that this is a superset of rejectDuplicateKeys, and is slightly more efficient.